streff/ChernoTycoonv001.Chernarus/README.md

 [R3F] Arty & Logistics (Arty bit turned off) - http://www.armaholic.com/page.php?id=9285
 ...all butchered mercilessly for my own nefarious ends.
-Thanks and props to all the original authors,and other notable scriptwriters in the BI forums and Armaholic community who's work I have dismantled and reviewed in awe.
+Thanks and props to all the original authors,and other notable scriptwriters in the BI forums and Armaholic community whos work I have dismantled and reviewed in awe.